TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/SystemRequirements/PHP.rst

 * `max_input_vars` set to a minimum 1500

-The following settings control the maximum upload filesize:
+The following settings control the maximum upload file size:

 * `post_max_size` set to 10M to allow uploads of 10MB